TimmyK54/Super-Snake/README.md

 #### Statistics
 To test the performance of the AI, I ran 10000 simulations of the algorithm and compiled the results.
 The Short-Sighted Algorithm on average attains a score of 84.9 with a standard deviation of 30.7 - a measly amount considering the minimum theoretical score to beat the game is 1656 (36 rows x 46 columns).
 This means on average the AI only completes about 5% of the game.

-While the algorithm is obviously flawed, it is not too bad given its rudimentary procedure.
-It performs slightly worse than the average player, but it doesn't have the knowledge of the entire game state like the user does.
-It doesn't even realize it's trapped itself until it's too late.
-Considering that it is a purely reactionary algorithm, it actually performs surprisingly well within its constraints - occasionally even better than me.

 These are the percentiles of the simulation:

 Percentile|Value